 A sump pump is a device found in the lowest part of a home that collects excess liquids around the foundation and moves it outside and away from the building.
 Sump pit holes usually measure around 2 feet deep by 18 inches wide and sit in a small, dug-out pit inside a basement.
 They’re convenient during rainy seasons or when snow is melting and include valves that sense increased water levels or pressure.
 When the levels or pressures get too high, it automatically pumps excess water out of the basement and away from the building through its discharge, or effluent, line.

-Sump pumps are either primary or backup, and your system should have one of each.
-Primary sump pumps do most of the work most of the time.
-The backup sump pump is only there to tag in if the primary pump fails, or if it can’t keep up to the water inflow.
+Sump pumps are either primary or backup; your system should have one for optimal operation.
+Primary sump pumps handle most of the workload, while the backup sump pumps will take over if the primary fails or the water inflow is too much.

 What size pump do I need?

 Sump pumps come in various sizes.
 Each pump features a reference chart label stating how much water it can move.
 These charts contain two columns; the heat refers to the vertical distance water travels from the sump pump to the outlet pipe, while the flow refers to how many gallons of water it can pump per minute.

 To determine the sump pump’s flow rate, wait until it’s raining and operate your pump until the water falls below the shut-off level.
 Afterward, disconnect the pump from all power sources and measure how far the water rises in one minute.
 For an 18-inch sump, one inch of water equals a gallon.
 In a 24-inch sump, one inch of water equals two gallons.
 Once the flow rate is calculated, multiply it by 1.5 to margin for severe storms.